Some posts contain compensated links. Please read this disclaimer for more info.

 Rome To Athens By Plane

-Rome is located 11050 kilometers (651 miles) from Athens.
+Rome is located 1,050 kilometers (651 miles) from Athens.
 A trip that can be easily covered with a direct flight that usually never takes more than 2 hours.
-Planes can depart either from the airports of Ciampino and Fiumicino, but they will all land at Eleftherios Venizelos International Airport, about 35 km from the center of Athens.
+If you would like to fly from Rome to Athens, planes depart from the airports of Ciampino and Fiumicino, but they will all land at Eleftherios Venizelos International Airport, about 35 km from the center of Athens.

 Typically, about 35 flights are running every week, and — of course — weekend and holiday schedules can vary significantly in summer.
 It is always a great idea to start searching at least four months before your trip to plan every single detail and get the most convenient fees.